 Rachel Citrino,1942 USA.
 Her work is about color, pattern and symbols.
 She has been living and working in Southern New Jersey for almost thirty five years.
 A notably active visual artist and independent curator for over fifty years in the TriState Arts community, she has exhibited in numerous group and solo exhibitions in the USA and abroad.

 She has been making art and other things since she was a young child.
 Artist father, Ralph Citrino (1910-1948), was a local painter of architectural portraits.
 She was encouraged as a child and attended classes at Fleisher Art Memorial then during high school at night for several years.
 She was divorced in 1976 with four children virtually on her own.
 She eventually returned to her studio work and the Pennsylvania Academy of the Fine Arts where she spent summers painting with Jimmy Leuders and sculpture with Tony Greenwood.
 Although she spent many years teaching herself art history and theory as well as composition and color.
 She valued the history and exciting inspiration of "the Academy" now PAFA.

 She has won awards and citations from the City of Philadelphia as well as the City of Florence, Italy, and has been awarded residencies in S. Stefano in Sessanio, Abruzzo; in Scarlino, Tuscany and the Vermont Studio School, USA.
 She was awarded the Lucy Glick Prize at the Fellowship PAFA 2020.
-Her work is represented in private and public collections internationally and most recently DISSOLUTION OF A GREAT NATION, 2019, was acquired by FPAFA.
+Her work is represented in private and public collections internationally and most recently DISSOLUTION OF A GREAT NATION, 2019, and LADY MADONNA, 2023 were acquired by FPAFA COLLECTION.